NiklasAbraham/CapitalCompass/src/pipeline/README_NPORT.md

 3. **ISIN Resolution** - CUSIP-to-ISIN mapping requires external reference data (not included).

 4. **Sector Classification** - Sector enrichment requires external data source or API.

+5. **Secondary Source Coverage** - When `auto_source: yfinance` is used, only the provider’s “top holdings” (often ~10 positions) are returned.
+Configure a CIK/series/class entry whenever possible to receive the full N-PORT look-through.

 ### Workarounds